matthagan15/mhgl/README.md

 ## Matt's HyperGraph Library (mhgl)

-A small library that provides three undirected hypergraph structures:
+A library for working with undirected [hypergraphs](https://en.wikipedia.org/wiki/Hypergraph), which are a generalization of a normal graph.
+A hypergraph consists of a set of nodes, denoted `N`, and a collection of edges  where each edge is a subset of `N`.
+For a normal graph each edge is required to be of size 2, for example an edge `(u, v)` between nodes `u` and `v`, whereas in a hypergraph there is no limit on the size of an edge.
+Each node and edge are assigned IDs, with the type for the ID depending on the struct used.
+The [`HyperGraph`] trait provides a common api for developing struct independent algorithms.

+## Hypergraph Structs
-1.`ConGraph` - a connectivity only option that uses `u32`'s as IDs for nodes and `u64`'s for edge IDs.
-No data that can be stored within the `ConGraph` structure itself and NodeIDs and EdgeIDs are simple incremented counters started at 0.
+- [`ConGraph`] - a connectivity only option that uses `u32`'s as IDs for nodes and `u64`'s for edge IDs with each being a simple counter starting at 0.
+No data that can be stored within the `ConGraph` structure itself.
-2. `HGraph` - An option generic over the types stored in both the nodes and edges.
-Additionally generic over the size of integers `u8` through `u128` to store NodeIDs and EdgeIDs with `u32` and `u64` as the default for the respective IDs.
+- [`HGraph`] - A struct generic over four types: the node data, the edge data, the node IDs, and the edge IDs.
+There are no trait bounds on the node and edge typesaAdditionally generic over the size of integers `u8` through `u128` to store NodeIDs and EdgeIDs with `u32` and `u64` as the default for the respective IDs.
-3. `KVGraph` - A key-value hypergraph where each node and edge allows you to store simple values modeled after a simple subset of the Polars data types.
-There are two features for this crate, "uuid" which is necessary to use the `KVGraph` struct as `Uuid`s are used for both node and edge ids and "polars" is necessary if you want to retreive dataframes out of the hypergraph.
+- [`KVGraph`] - A key-value hypergraph where each node and edge allows you to store simple [`kvgraph::Value`]s modeled after a simple subset of the Polars `AnyValue<'a>`.

-`ConGraph` and `KVGraph` are essentially wrappers around `HGraph` with slightly tweaked apis for adding and deleting nodes or edges (for example you don't need to provide data for adding nodes to a `ConGraph` but you do for `HGraph`).
+`ConGraph` and `KVGraph` are essentially wrappers around `HGraph` with slightly tweaked function signatures for adding and deleting nodes or edges (for example you don't need to provide data for adding nodes to a `ConGraph` but you do for `HGraph`).

-The common behavior between these three structures is collected in the `HyperGraph` trait, which mostly consists of various ways of collecting "local" information about a node or a set of nodes within the hypergraph.
-With a `HyperGraph` object you can query for the link of an edge or a set of nodes, the maximal edges that contain a given edge, or the action of boundary up and down operators on an edge or set of nodes.
-Consistent throughout the trait is the ability to interact with a `HyperGraph` either through edge ids or any type that can be cast `AsRef` into a slice &[NodeID].
-Whenever a slice or such is passed the hypergraph will clone the NodeIDs, sort, and make sure no duplicates exist.
-The only other trait in the crate for now is the `HgNode` trait which is used to mark the types suitable for `HGraph`.
+## Example
 ```rust
 use mhgl::*;
 let mut cg = ConGraph::new();